gabriel3y/myproject1/README.md

-# myproject1  this is my first project on git i wll do everything to master it
+# myproject1  this is my first project on git i wll do everything to master it  thanks for asking